Historic Blackhead School and Church Museum in Newfoundland, Canada.

 Driving along New Gower Street, there are huge lineups at the Mile One Centre.
 Unknown to us, a John Fogerty Concert is playing at the large exhibition and conference center.
 It takes ¾ of an hour to find a parking spot.

-Parking in St. John's can be very challenging.
+Parking in St. John's can be challenging.
 The city is not equipped for volume.
 Dinner is at the Keg, on Harbour Street, with a wait time of only 10 minutes for a nice dinner, well-deserved after the long, ambitious day of discovery.